dbos-inc/dbos-docs/docs/cloud-tutorials/cloud-cli.md

 **Description:**
 Create a new secret associated with an application, or update an existing secret.
+Secrets are made available to your application as environment variables.
+You must redeploy your application for a change in its secrets to take effect.

 **Parameters:**
 - `[application-name]`: The name of the application for which to create or update secrets.